 This lodge, built in 2017, has strong eco policies, including using solar hot water in the rooms, and biogas in the kitchen.
 It also espouses local involvement and employment.
 It was built entirely by local labourers and buys all its fruit and vegetables from local farmers.
 All the lodge’s employees come from the local area and the lodge is in the process of establishing a college, on site, for training locals in tour guiding and hotel management.

-To request availability / quotation, add Wukro Lodge, Tigrey, to your list.
+To find out more, or request a quotation, add Wukro Lodge, Tigrey, to your list of favourites.

 The jutting rocks and cliffs of Tigrey region are striking formations in themselves, made even more remarkable by the churches cut into many of their peaks.
 Some of these churches are dated to even earlier than those of Lalibela, possibly from the 4th century AD.
 The region, once known for ...